DarSwin: Distortion Aware Radial Swin Transformer: Related work

-\paragraph*{Self-attention-based approaches} Vision transformers (ViT)~\cite{dosovitskiy2020vit} use self-attention mechanisms~\cite{vaswani2017attention} computed on image patches rather than performing convolutions.
+\paragraph{Self-attention-based approaches} Vision transformers (ViT)~\cite{dosovitskiy2020vit} use self-attention mechanisms~\cite{vaswani2017attention} computed on image patches rather than performing convolutions.
 Unlike CNNs, a ViT does not have a fixed geometric structure in its architecture: any extra structure is given via positional encoding.
 More recently, the Swin transformer architecture~\cite{liu2021swin} proposes a multi-scale strategy of window-based attention.
-Later, deformable attention transformer (DAT)~\cite{xia2022vision}, adapts the concept of deformable CNNs~\cite{dai2017deformable,zhu2019deformable} to increase adaptability. \cite{zhang2023domain} proposes a distortion-aware architecture using a transformer network, but the network is limited to a fixed equirectangular distortion.
-In contrast, \thename adapts its structure to the lens distortion, which may vary across lenses.
+Later, deformable attention transformer (DAT)~\cite{xia2022vision}, adapts the concept of deformable CNNs~\cite{dai2017deformable,zhu2019deformable} to increase adaptability.
+Unlike existing transformer architectures, \thename explicitly embeds the distortion into its structure using polar sampling, patch partition, window-based self-attention, and angular positional encoding.